Church Replanting and Revitalization

 SECOND QUARTER | FOCUS: LEADERSHIP DEVELOPMENT

-Strategic leadership in a replant is vital to the health and faithfulness of the church.
-This quarter's goal is to equip shepherd leaders with vision and the necessary leadership competencies in building healthy teams.
+The goal is to equip shepherd leaders with vision and the necessary leadership competencies in building healthy teams.

 THIRD QUARTER | FOCUS: PREACHING